JuliaDiff/ForwardDiff.jl/README.md

 While performance can vary depending on the functions you evaluate, the algorithms implemented by ForwardDiff.jl **generally outperform non-AD algorithms in both speed and accuracy.**

 Documentation can be found [here](http://www.juliadiff.org/ForwardDiff.jl/).
-Otherwise, here's a simple example showing the pacakge in action:
+Otherwise, check out this simple example showing the pacakge in action:

 ```julia
 julia> using ForwardDiff